Acoustics '17 Boston

 STUDENT ORIENTATION AND MEET AND GREET

-The Students’ Reception will be held on Tuesday, 27 June, from 6:00 p.m. to 8:00 p.m.
+The Students’ Reception will be held on Tuesday, 27 June, from 6:00 p.m. to 8:00 p.m. in Room 300.
 This reception, sponsored by the Acoustical Society of America and supported by the National Council of Acoustical Consultants, will provide an opportunity for students to meet informally with fellow students and other members of the Acoustical Societies of America and the European Acoustics Association.
 All students are encouraged to attend, especially students who are ﬁrst time attendees or those from smaller universities.

 STUDENTS MEET MEMBERS FOR LUNCH (SMMfL)